rlivings39/learning-ai/ai-courses-and-books/machine-learning/README.md

 Once the cost function is defined, the goal of training/fitting is to find parameters that minimize the cost function.
 It can be useful to plot or visualize the cost function to see where it may be minimized.
 This likely won't be possible given sufficiently complex cost functions but optimization techniques can be applied.

 For linear regression you have 2 independent parameters so the cost function is a surface.
-Looking at contour plots of the cost function can give insight into where the minimum is .
+Looking at contour plots of the cost function can give insight into where the minimum is.

 ## Training a supervised learning model